14

 Encourage Your Child to Reach Out to Others in Recovery

-A social support system is vital in recovery from addiction.
+A social and emotional support system is vital in recovery from substance abuse.
 Encourage your child to reach out to their sponsor or others in recovery during the holiday season.
 If your child wants to bring a friend in recovery to family gatherings, encourage them to do so.
 A fellow member in recovery can serve as a lifeline if an issue arises.
 During the holidays, people in recovery often become distracted and don’t attend as many Alcoholics Anonymous meetings.
 Always allow and encourage your child to attend an Alcoholics Anonymous meeting.
 Meetings are an invaluable aspect of recovery.

-Last Updated on August 31, 2023
+Last Updated on February 22, 2024

 Form